commercialhaskell/pantry/README.md

 ## What is Pantry

-* A Haskell library, command line executable, storage specification, and network protocol
+* A Haskell library, storage specification, and network protocol
 * Intended for content-addressable storage of Haskell packages
 * Allows non-centralized package storage
 * Primarily for use by Stackage and Stack, hopefully other tools as well